microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

     ![](images/029.png)

-1. Select the **Application settings** tab from the **Settings** section.
+1. Select the **Configuration** tab from the **Settings** section.

     ![](images/030.png)

 1. On this blade you can configure settings for your app, such as connection strings.
 Locate the **Connection strings** section and add a new entry with the key **"DefaultConnectionString"** and the value pasted from the clipboard.
 You'll need to locate the "{your_username}" and "{your_password}" sections and replace them (including braces) with the actual SQL credentials entered earlier.
-Press **Enter** to complete.
+Select **SQLAzure** as the Type.
+Press **Ok** to add new connection string.

     ```
     Server=tcp:pul-johndoe.database.windows.net,1433;Initial Catalog=partsunlimited;Persist Security Info=False;User ID={your_username};Password={your_password};MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
     ```
     ![](images/031.png)

-1. Click **Save** from the toolbar to commit.
+1. Click **Save** from the Configuration toolbar to update the web app settings.

     ![](images/032.png)